dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T3193: Credibility issues arise from misinformation spread.
+### T3193: Loss of trust in traditional information sources can decrease media credibility.

 |Support|
 |---|